diegmer/atd_serenity_bdd/README.md

 Run the tests like this:

 ```
-mvn clean verify
+gradle clean test aggregate
 ```

-By default, the tests run with PhantomJS, so you will need this installed.
-Otherwise, if you prefer Firefox, modify the serenity.properties file or run the tests like this:
+By default, the tests run with Chrome, so you will need this installed.
+Otherwise, if you prefer Explorer, modify the serenity.properties file:
 ```
-mvn clean verify -Dwebdriver.driver=firefox
+webdriver.driver = chrome
+webdriver.driver = iexplorer
+webdriver.chrome.driver = C:\\tools\\chromedriver.exe
 ```

 The reports will be generated in `target/site/serenity`.